valsson-group/masterclass-22-11/INSTRUCTIONS.md

 different coefficient and visualize both the second and third columns to understand how the coefficients converge.

-## Exercise 2: Reweighting a VES simulation
+## Exercise 2: Reweighting a VES Simulation
 Apart from estimating the FES directly from the bias potential, you can also estimate the FES through reweighting by histogramming where each configuration is weighted by the bias acting on it, $e^{\beta V(\mathbf{s})}$.
 The VES bias acting at each time step